tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 * Note the syntax here.
 Even though the code can fit on a single line, it's good practice to split it up over two lines instead.
 This way, the code is easier to read when more advanced queries are created.

-* Using the `SELECT` clause again, query the data to return only the state names in the table.
+* Using the `SELECT` clause again, query the data to return only the province names in the table.

   ```sql
   SELECT state_name